5 top trends driving data infrastructure strategies, according to Gartner

 “We’re starting to see cloud deployments done as cohesive and increasingly holistic data ecosystem approaches,” Ronthal said.
 To illustrate his point, he shared an example:

-In 2019, Microsoft redefined the next phase of analytics as what it called “synastry.”
-He explained that the new system “attempts to unify and merge different components of the analytics stack.
+In 2019, Microsoft redefined the next phase of analytics with what it called “synastry.”
+He explained that the new system “attempts to unify and merge different components of the analytic stack.
 This is done both for exploratory, data-lake types of components and for data warehousing.”
 Basically, it brought analytics, governance and security under one umbrella to work together in a holistic way.

 Since then, Ronthal said that Microsoft has built things like natural links that make it easy to ingest data from operational sources.